Hankley Common Fires July 2022

 The third fire travelled a distance of approximately 1.6 km during Sunday afternoon and evening, from its start point in Fire Zone #2 to its furthest point in the woods West of Woolfords Lane.
 If it had not been stopped before reaching Tad Moor and Woolfords Copse the same distance again would have taken it to the edge of Pot Common in Elstead.

-On Sunday 24th the Police setting up the road block at 2:00 pm on the Thursley Road were initially turning all traffic back towards Elstead.
-A steady stream of traffic coming from Thursley indicated that no second block had yet been established.
+I went to Woolfords Lane at about 2:00pm on Sunday 24th to assess the extent of the fire and the risk to the village.
+The Police were setting up a road block at 2:00 p.m. on the Thursley Road and initially turned all traffic back towards Elstead.
+A steady stream of traffic coming from Thursley indicated that no second block in that direction had yet been established.
 I turned down Woolfords Lane to check the position of the fire and it was clearly heading in the direction of the houses on the Lane.
-A resident told me that they were preparing to evacuate.
+A resident told me that they were preparing to evacuate following telephone advice from the Fire Service..

-I then returned to the Police road block and told them that Woolfords Lane is narrow, not suitable for through traffic and vehicles driving along it were going towards the fire zone and would interfere with the evacuation of residents and animals from the farms.
+I then returned to the Police road block and told them that Woolfords Lane is narrow, not suitable for through traffic and vehicles driving along it were going towards the fire zone.
+They would also interfere with the evacuation of residents and horses from Woolfords Farm.
 After consulting with their control room they stopped traffic from turning down the lane.
+By then the smoke from the fire was becoming very thick and the Police moved their road block into the village.

-The Army.
 A number of troops under training were on Hankley Common during Fire #3.
 They were evacuated with some difficulty when the fire approached the DZ huts.
-I understand that in 1976 the Army played a big role in fighting the fire on Hankley Common.
-I suggest that in future the MOD should keep some firefighting equipment at the DZ Huts and that soldiers should have basic fire-fighting training so that fires could be attacked earlier.
+I understand that in 1976 the Army played a big role in fighting a fire on Hankley Common.
+I suggest that in future the MOD should keep some fire fighting equipment at the DZ Huts and that soldiers should have basic fire-fighting training so that fires could be attacked earlier.

 Civilian support.
-As on previous occasions local farmers and fire fighters provided water supplies and equipment in suppport of SFRS.
-A bulldozer was used to establish a firebreak stop line along Bridleway 74, which runs along the edge of the woodlands, which runs north round Tad Moor and Yagden Hill.
+As on previous occasions local farmers and fire fighters provided water supplies and equipment in support of SFRS.
+A bulldozer was used to establish a firebreak stop line along Bridleway 74 along the edge of the woodlands, which runs north round Tad Moor and Yagden Hill.

 Conclusions.

-The wind played a major part in all three fires, Northwest or North for the first two, Southwest for the third, so the first two were not a direct threat to Elstead or any or the other villages.
+The wind played a major part in all three fires, Northwest for the first, East for the second and Southwest for the third, so the first two were not a direct threat to Elstead or any or the other villages.
 The third fire was a definite threat to Elstead in the Woolfords Lane and Thursley Road areas.
-It moved approximately 1.6 km towards Elstead in the afternoon and evening of Sunday 24th before it was stopped in the woods adjacent to gardens in Woolfords Lane.
+It moved approximately 1.6 km towards Elstead in the afternoon and evening of Sunday 24th before it was stopped in the woods adjacent to gardens on Woolfords Lane.
 Further progress at the same speed and direction could have brought it to Pot Common overnight if it had not been stopped.

 Michael Organe